-- Goal is to pay attention on purpose, in the present moment, and non-judgmentally - Allow things that are not thought through to be said without fear of judgment; Risk-free communication is essential for creativity. - Suspend judgment in order to truly and actively listen.
-Since everything is dependent, it is impossible to trace blame to a single cause. - Monitor for adrenaline.
-If you sense it arising, drop it; don't speak from it.
-If you cannot drop it, have an agreed upon code within the group that initiates a time out.
-If necessary state "I don't know if this is a good time, maybe I'll hit a wall or need to go, can I tell you if it's not going well? - Respect that whatever a person is saying makes sense and is valid to them. - "Don't stir up extra dust and don't sweep anything under the rug."
-(Namgyel, 1997). - Use the Six Points of Mindful Speech as a reference point for self-reflection.
-1. Speak slowly - 2.
-Enunciate clearly - 3.
-Listen to yourself - 4.
-Listen to others - 5.
-Regard silence as a part of speech - 6.
-Speak concisely
+- Suspend judgment in order to truly and actively listen. - Actively pay attention on purpose, in the present moment. - Allow things that are not thought through to be said without fear of judgment; Risk-free communication is essential for creativity. - Show that you are listening with your body, facing the speaker, not fidgeting, not checking devices. - Respect that whatever a person is saying makes sense and is valid to them. - "Don't stir up extra dust and don't sweep anything under the rug."
+(Elizabeth Namgyel). - Use the Six Points of Mindful Speech as a reference point for self-reflection: Speak slowly; Enunciate; Listen to yourself; Listen to others; Regard silence as a part of speech; Speak concisely.